-One of my favorite Hublots is the Big Bang Meca-10 because of its in house movement that delivers 10 days of power reserve.
+One of my favorite Hublot is the Big Bang Meca-10 because of its in house movement that delivers 10 days of power reserve.
 This is Hublot’s caliber 1201.
 It’s truly a mechanical masterpiece with a lot of style that can be easily confused by a Richard Mille.

 The manual movement is composed of 223 components which includes 24 jewels and 2 large mainspring barrels that keep this Hublot going for 10 days.
 The 1201 works at 3 Hertz and comes with a screw down crown.